 We encourage residents to only rake or leaf blow the street and sidewalk in front of your house (especially by storm drains), and leave the leaves in your yard.
 On lawn areas, you can mow over leaves and they will provide nutrients to your lawn when they break down -- free, natural fertilizer!
 In garden beds, fall leaves can be used as mulch to protect and enrich your soil.

 The intent of this program is to assist residents in preventing neighborhood flooding.
 Thank you for clearing leaves off of storm drains and out of gutters on your street!

-You will receive an insert with your next City utility bill stating that yard waste extras are not free in November.
-The insert was printed before Council allocated funding to offer the program this fall.
+You received an insert with your last City utility bill stating that there are not free yard waste extras in November.
+We apologize for the confusion; the insert was printed before City Council allocated funding for the program at their September 7, 2021 meeting.